 The state of-the-art services comprise liver & kidney transplantation, corneal transplantation, heart transplants, intestinal & gastrointestinal (GI) transplant/surgeries, peritoneal & haemodialysis, management of kidney disease, paediatric gastroenterology and paediatric organ transplant services.
 Few pioneer hospitals in India have been a leader in the field of organ transplantation.

-With Humane International Medical Tourism, you can be assured that we will ascertain the success of your organ transplant surgery so that you will have healthy beautiful life again.
+With Humane Medical Assistance, you can be assured that we will ascertain the success of your organ transplant surgery so that you will have healthy beautiful life again.
 Make an appointment with us for a professional assessment.

 Kidney Transplant Specialist India